5 Easy Ways to Reduce your DSO

 Method #2: Expand Payment Options and Links

-In addition, introducing digital flexibility, ease, and speed can help customers begin making the shift to paying in the ways you prefer to receive money.
+Also, introducing digital flexibility, ease, and speed can help customers shift to paying how they prefer to receive money.
 For example, the Paystand Bank Network is a partnership with more than 18,000 banks that offers zero-fee payment options.